Heat Seminar 2026 Programme

 Registration & Networking Lunch

-A quiet revolution is underway as we move from a strategically planned energy system to one that is market-led.
-The future of generation, storage, and the transmission of electricity, gas and hydrogen is being modelled and planned, but what about demand?
+A quiet revolution is underway as we move from a market-led energy system to one that is strategically planned.
+The future of generation, storage and the transmission of electricity, gas and hydrogen is being modelled and planned, but what about demand?

 Post-2030, the development of our energy system will be predominantly shaped by rising electricity demand, primarily driven by the electrification of heat and transport.
 But the strategic planning of heat decarbonisation remains the missing piece of the puzzle.